nao1215/sqly/doc/migration.md

 ```

 **What to change:** drop the `.mode` line from a script that pairs it with a
-`.dump`; the destination's extension already picks the format.
-A `.dump` to a
+`.dump`.
+In a display mode (`table`, `vertical`) the destination's extension
+picks the format, which is what those scripts were doing the long way.
+A `.dump`
-path with no extension needs one now (`.dump user out.parquet`, not `.dump user
+to a path with no extension needs one now (`.dump user out.parquet`, not `.dump
-out`), since the mode is no longer there to name the format.
+user out`), since the mode is no longer there to name the format.

+Extension inference applies in a display mode only: `.mode csv` followed by
+`.dump user out.xlsx` is a conflict and exits `2`, as it did before.

 `--output-format` is unchanged and still takes both, because there the name picks
 a file format for `--output`: